vonsteer/taskiq-aio-sqs/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![Coverage Status](./coverage-badge.svg?dummy=8484744)](./coverage.xml)

-This lirary provides you with a fully asynchronous SQS broker and S3 backend for TaskIQ using aiobotocore.
+This library provides you with a fully asynchronous SQS broker and S3 backend for TaskIQ using aiobotocore.
 Inspired by the [taskiq-sqs](https://github.com/ApeWorX/taskiq-sqs) broker.

 Besides the SQS broker, this library also provides an S3 backend for the results, this is useful when the results are too large for SQS.
-Addidionally, the broker itself can be configured to use S3 + SQS for messages that are too large for SQS, we do this by replicating the behaviour of the [Amazon Extended Client Library](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-managing-large-messages.html).
+Addidionally, the broker itself can be configured to use S3 + SQS for messages that are too large for SQS, replicating the behaviour of the [Amazon Extended Client Library](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-managing-large-messages.html).

 ## Installation